perrochon/gb/ROADMAP.md

 * Visibility and God Mode Switch

 ### Star Map
-* Show Races Home Planet (only interesting in God mode)
+* Show Races Home Planet for all races (only interesting in God mode)
+* Some icons need to stay at fixed distance in screen pixels, e.g. star icon, name, and race icon.
+Right now they are fixed in source coordinates, and thus move closer when you zoom out.

 #### Planet
 * multiple races per planet